 Residential energy use can be reduced, through a large-scale home-insulation programme and other measures.
 This too would require major investment in the order of over €1 bn per year…at the expense of owners and the tax payer.

-The decision of the EU to impose upon the Irish people a programme that is likely to require expenditure comparable in magnitude to one quarter of the national debt should not be accepted as readily as it has.
-After Japan Ireland’s per capita debt is still the highest in the world.
+The decision of the EU to impose upon the Irish people a programme that is likely to require expenditure comparable in magnitude to half the size of the national debt should not be accepted as readily as it has.
 Until there is clearer evidence that the temperature growth predictions based on rather primitive computer models are credible, and not as alarmist as many reputable scientists believe, Ireland would be wise to hasten slowly in allocating additional funding to the climate change agenda.

-If it is confirmed that the level of expenditure required to meet the 2030 target set by Brussels is in fact of the order of €40 bn, then reneging and paying the EU fine, estimated at €5.5 bn, may be an option worth considering.
+If it is confirmed that the level of expenditure required to meet the 2030 target set by Brussels is in fact of the order of €40 bn, then reneging and paying the EU fine, estimated to be €5.5 bn, may be an option worth considering.

 Since 1950 almost all the countries of Europe, with the exception of our nearest neighbour, have introduced new constitutions, new electoral processes and new systems of national governance: systems geared to the need for proactive response in a fast-moving world.
 Those that had electoral systems similar to Ireland have long since abandoned them: leaving Ireland alone with Malta struggling to govern itself under an archaic system.